A Unique Alternative Besides The Traditional Inca Trail

 - First and second day entrance fees to Machu Picchu

 - First and second day bus tkts Aguas Calientes/Machu Picchu/Aguas Calientes.

 - Train tickets Ollanta/Machu Picchu/Ollanta in Vistadome class (First or A class)

 - Private transportation Ollantaytambo train station to Cusco.

-- Hotel Inti Punku or similar in Aguas Calientes, double and single accommodation available.
+- Hotel Flower´s House or similar in Machu Picchu village (Aguas Calientes), double and single accommodation available.

 - Lunch day 4th (on your own).

 - Meals not described on the itinerary for day 5 and 6.

 - Tips to the crew (tour leader, guides, cooks, porters, drivers, etc.)

 - Hotel accommodation in Cusco.